reflectoring/reflectoring.github.io/_posts/2020-04-16-aws-cloudformation-deploy-docker-image.md

       SecurityGroups: [!Ref 'PublicLoadBalancerSecurityGroup']
 ```

-We start off with a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) that allows inbound (or "ingress") traffic from the internet (`0.0.0.0/0`) to the load balancer.
+We start with a [security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html) that allows inbound (or "ingress") traffic from the internet (`0.0.0.0/0`) to the load balancer.

-We have to do this even though we already created a public route from the internet to the internet gateway above, because AWS will otherwise assign all resources in the public subnets to a [default security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroup) that doesn't allow inbound traffic from the internet.
+We have to do this even though we already created a public route from the internet to the internet gateway above because AWS will otherwise assign all resources in the public subnets to a [default security group](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#DefaultSecurityGroup) that doesn't allow inbound traffic from the internet.

 Next, we create the load balancer itself with the `internet-facing` scheme, meaning that it takes inbound traffic from the public, and attach it to both subnets and the security group.